steven-exarcos/pass-documentation/developer-documentation/notification-service/ns-configuration.md

 # Notification Services - Configuration

-The required runtime configuration for Notification Services (NS) is composed of a configuration file and a set of environment variables.
+The required runtime configuration for Notification Services is composed of a configuration file and a set of environment variables.

 ## Configuration File